hpi-swa-teaching/RichClipboard/RichClipboard.package/RCStorage.class/README.md

-RCStorage is a data structure used to store data copied to the clipboard.
+An RCStorage is a data structure used to store data copied to the clipboard.